-Sculptra is an injectable product that is made of poly-L-lactic acid (PLLA).
-It is injected into areas of volume loss and over time will induce collage production in the treated areas.
+Sculptra is the only FDA- approved poly-L-lactic acid (PLLA) facial injectable.
+It is injected into areas of volume loss and over time will induce collagen production in the treated areas.
 PLLA is a biodegradable material that has been used in medicine for many years including suture material.

 - Nasolabial folds – the lines between the sides of the nose and the corners of the mouth

 Typically, 2 to 4 treatment sessions are required over a span of a few months.
 The amount injected will vary from person to person depending on how deep the wrinkles are, the amount of volume loss, and where they are located.
 The recommendations will be discussed at your FREE consultation.